ufo-github/ponyfoo/README.md

   - flash intro page
   - flash intro DAY!

-- prettify css
+- css more like existing
+- views that respond with json e.g 404, should prob use a taunus method?
+- revisit authentication
+- comment system
+- migration script

+POST-redeploy
 - use estimate
 - latest posts sidebar
-- views that respond with json e.g 404, should prob use a taunus method?
-- revisit authentication
+- iframes (just for articles, not in comments)
+- running twitter for links on articles
 - add search input box
-- comments